-I’ve previously written about how many foreigners live in North Korea but what’s daily life like for a foreigner who lives full-time in North Korea?
+I’ve previously written about how many foreigners live in North Korea but what’s daily life like if you actually live in the DPRK full time?

 Expats in Pyongyang

 The majority of foreigners that live in North Korea tend to be diplomats, UN folk, or people involved in the aid industry (that’s right, I said ‘industry’).
 There is a specific area of Pyongyang that houses foreign residents, located in the diplomatic compund.
 Rent is not cheap – whilst not exactly set in stone, foreign residents can expect to pay around 2000 euro per month for their apartment.
 In addition – and contrary to popular belief – foreigners do, indeed, have internet access.